 Caliper pistons are frozen – A frozen caliper means the caliper piston just won’t move back into the caliper body, no matter how much you pry on it.
 The most common root cause is the corroded caliper piston wall.

-Brake fluid attracts moisture and should be replaced every 3 to 4 years unless your vehicle uses silicone fluid.
+Brake fluid attracts moisture and should be replaced every three years unless your vehicle uses silicone fluid.

 Anyhow a frozen caliper needs to be replaced, we don’t repair them, and it’s best to replace both left and right calipers as pairs, making for improved braking stability.